babylonhealth/primock57/README.md

 * **Human Evaluation and Correlation with Automatic Metrics in Consultation Note Generation**

-The dataset consists of 57 mock medical primary care consultations held over 5 days by 7 Babylon Health clinicians and 57 Babylon Health employees acting as patients, using case cards  with presenting complaints, symptoms, medical & general history etc. The data in this repository includes:
+The dataset consists of 57 mock medical primary care consultations held over 5 days by 7 Babylon clinicians and 57 Babylon employees acting as patients, using case cards  with presenting complaints, symptoms, medical & general history etc. The data in this repository includes:
 1) Audio recordings of the consultations (`audio` folder);